Tensor-train methods for sequential state and parameter learning in state-space models

 In the second set of numerical experiments, we demonstrate the impact of preconditioning techniques.
-Here we consider two approximation ansatzes with $ (\ell, r) = (33, 15) $ and $(\ell, r) = (33, 30) $ using the linear preconditioning (cf. Section~\ref{sec:linear_precond}) and another ansatz $ (\ell, r) = (33, 15) $ using the nonlinear preconditioning (cf. Section~\ref{sec:nonlinear_precond}).
-For the nonlinear preconditioning, we use a standard multivariate Gaussian for the reference density $ \eta $ and $ \beta_\pi = \beta_f = \beta_g = 0.4 $ to construct the bridging density.
-For each of $t \in \{1, \ldots, 50\}$, we report the Hellinger error of the approximate posterior parameter density, the ESS of path estimation (Alg.~\ref{alg:stt_smooth}) for the joint density, and the ESS of the approximate posterior parameter density.
+Here we consider two approximation ansatzes with $ (\ell, r) = (33, 15) $ and $(\ell, r) = (33, 30) $ using linear preconditioning (cf. Section~\ref{sec:linear_precond}) and another ansatz $ (\ell, r) = (33, 15) $ using nonlinear preconditioning (cf. Section~\ref{sec:nonlinear_precond}).
+For nonlinear preconditioning, we use a standard multivariate Gaussian for the reference density $ \eta $ and $ \beta_\pi = \beta_f = \beta_g = 0.4 $ to construct the bridging density.
+For each $t \in \{5, 10, \ldots, 50\}$, we report the Hellinger distance, the ESS of the path estimation (Alg.~\ref{alg:stt_smooth}) for the joint density, and the ESS of the approximate posterior parameter density.
 The results are shown in Fig.~\ref{fig:kalman}.
-In the linear preconditioning case, we observe that the approximation ansatz $ (\ell, r) = (33, 30) $ performs better than the approximation ansatz $ (\ell, r) = (33, 15) $ for all time steps, which is expected.
-We also observe that the performance of the nonlinear preconditioning technique using the approximation ansatz $(\ell, r) = (33, 15)$ is comparable with that of the linear preconditioning with a higher-rank approximation ansatz $(\ell, r) = (33, 30)$.
-For both $(\ell, r) = (33, 15)$ using the nonlinear preconditioning and $(\ell, r) = (33, 30)$ using the linear preconditioning, the Hellinger errors remain below $0.05$ for all time steps, while the ESSs for the joint densities and the marginal parameter densities are respectively around 80\% and 99\% after 50 time steps.
+In the linear preconditioning case, we observe that the approximation ansatz $ (\ell, r) = (33, 30) $ outperforms the approximation ansatz $ (\ell, r) = (33, 15) $ at all time steps, which is expected.
+We also observe that the performance of the nonlinear preconditioning technique using the approximation ansatz $(\ell, r) = (33, 15)$ is comparable with that of linear preconditioning with a higher-rank approximation ansatz $(\ell, r) = (33, 30)$.
+For both $(\ell, r) = (33, 15)$ using nonlinear preconditioning and $(\ell, r) = (33, 30)$ using linear preconditioning, the Hellinger distance remains below $0.05$ for all time steps, while the ESSs for the joint densities and the marginal parameter densities are respectively around 80\% and 98\% after 50 time steps.
 These results provide strong evidence of the reliability of the TT-based sequential estimation methods.